KooroshRH/Emperor/README.md

 # Emperor
-First University Project
+A strategic game that implements with C language.

+and also the first university project.

+## How it works
-This project is about a strategic game
+- This a strategic game
-In this game user must make decesions to rule a land And here we have three parameters to be contoroled by user
+- In this game user must make decisions to rule a land
+- And here we have three parameters to be contoroled by user decisions
+- Working with file
+- Saving game states when user wants
+- Able to load new game or continue the last game

+### Screen Shots